 One of the first factors you need to consider is the battery of the drone.
 After all, the battery discharges quickly in colder climates.
-Hence, you should try to keep them warm for as long as you can.
-In fact, you can also pre-heat the batteries to about 20 degree Celsius before you use it in the drone.
+Hence, it would help if you tried to keep them warm for as long as you can.
+In fact, you can also pre-heat the batteries to about 20 degrees Celsius before you use them in the drone.
 And when the drone takes off, hover it for about a minute so that the battery completely warms up.
-You must also remember to check the battery status more frequently as the cold climate will drain out the battery life much faster than normal.
+You must also remember to check the battery status more frequently as the cold climate will drain the battery life much faster than normal.
 Plus, only use fully charged batteries during the flight.

 Mind The Icing

-Because of the cold climate, it is inevitable that icing will begin to form on the drone.
-This can increase the weight of the drone and it might start to move haphazardly due to the additional weight.
-You will also find it more difficult to maneuver the drone as per your liking since the extra weight can throw off your normal flying skills.
+Because of the cold climate, icing will inevitably begin to form on the drone.
+This can increase the drone’s weight, and it might start to move haphazardly due to the additional weight.
+You will also find it more difficult to maneuver the drone as you like since the extra weight can throw off your normal flying skills.
 So, always keep this in mind when flying the drone in environments where ice forms quickly on objects.

 Cold climates mean that there will be excess moisture in the atmosphere.
-And this is bad news for the components of the drone, especially the motors, lens, screen, and other extremely sensitive parts.
-If you do not have much experience with flying the drone in cold conditions, then you should definitely stay away from venturing into foggy areas.
-In such conditions, the drone will inevitably become wet very fast, making it very difficult to control it.
-Plus, also ensure that there is not too much snow on the spot where you take off and land the drone since the propeller might accidentally kick some snow into the internal parts of the drone.
+And this is bad news for the components of the drone, especially the motors, lens, screen, and other susceptible parts.
+If you do not have much experience flying the drone in cold conditions, you should definitely stay away from venturing into foggy areas.
+The drone will inevitably become wet very fast in such conditions, making it very difficult to control it.
+Plus, ensure that there is not too much snow on the spot where you take off and land the drone since the propeller might accidentally kick some snow into the internal parts of the drone.

 Keep Yourself Warm

-You should always keep yourself warm and comfortable.
-If you feel too cold and that your fingers are numb, then you will have great difficulty in controlling the drone.
+It would help if you always kept yourself warm and comfortable.
+If you feel too cold and that your fingers are numb, you will have great difficulty controlling the drone.
 So, add as many layers of clothing as you want, but make sure that you never feel numb in your hands.

-A big problem you will face in colder temperatures is the difficulty in visibility.
+A big problem you will face in colder temperatures is the difficulty of invisibility.
 In normal conditions, you will have the luxury of a clear sight of the drone over long distances.
 However, in cold climates, you will only be able to see the drone for a few feet away from you.
-And if the fog is too dense, then you will have to be very close to the drone to keep it in sight.
+And if the fog is too dense, you will have to be very close to the drone to keep it in sight.
 This obviously can make it difficult for you to use the drone in cold conditions.
-One way around it will be to identify certain spots in the region that are not covered by too much fog and then fly your drone there.
+One way around it will be to identify certain regions that are not covered by too much fog and then fly your drone there.

 During winter, you might keep the drone idle for longer durations in between your flying bouts.
-As such, it is important to store it properly so that the cold climate does not end up affecting it in any way.
-For example, when storing the drone, make sure that you remove the gimbal clamp and the propellers.
+As such, it is important to store it properly so that the cold climate does not affect it in any way.
+For example, when storing the drone, make sure to remove the gimbal clamp and the propellers.
 And to maintain good battery health, you must also completely charge and discharge the drone’s battery at least once every three months.
-Plus, it is recommended that you store the drone at a place which has a temperature of around 25 degree Celsius.
+Plus, it is recommended that you store the drone at a place that has a temperature of around 25 degrees Celsius.